wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 22 Now it had happened in times past that the king of Britain had made war upon the people of Columbia, even forty years ago.

 23 For the riches and prosperity of Columbia had become great, and the king coveted them.

-* The last census, in 1810, stated the amount at about 8,000,000, the number may now probably be increased to 10,000,000.

 [112]